Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/system-architecture/sequence-diagrams.md

 ```

-### Use Case 9 - Performing Workout
+### Use Case 7 - Performing Workout
 A user wants to complete a workout with the assistance of the virtual pet.

-1. The user navigates to the workout section.
+1. The user navigates to the workout page.
-2. The user completes their repetitions and the SmartWeights application tracks how many reps are completed.
+2. The user finishes their workout set and looks for the virtual pet to give feedback.
 3. The virtual pet notifies the user if their form is incorrect.
 4. Once finished, the user ends the workout and the SmartWeights application generates a personalized report and summary of the workout for the user.